mithril-security/blindbox/docs/docs/concepts/Trusted_Execution_Environments.md

 A client wishing to connect with the enclave will verify that this information matches with the enclave application they are expecting to connect to.
 For example, the BlindBox client expects this information to match with the latest official version of the BlindBox demo API server by default.

 You can compare this process to using a checksum to verify the authenticity of a software downloaded online.

+### Limitations

++ **AWS as the cloud provider, their hardware and the enclave’s OS** must be **trusted**.
+That is because Nitro enclaves are designed to separate and isolate the host from the enclave and vice versa, but they do not protect against the cloud operator (AWS) or infrastructure.

++ While Nitro enclaves limit operations within enclaves by default (such as no durable storage, no network/interactive access), **any of these features can be added back** into an enclave application **by the application provider**, so we cannot assume a Nitro enclave will never have any of these features.